 It’s important to note that direct-to-consumer DNA tests on ancestry and family lineage often provide incomplete information on inherited genetic mutations.
 As a result, spit kit results can give clients a false sense of security (or doom) regarding the risk for potential severe health conditions—believing the results to be a diagnosis or a clean bill of health.
 Individuals with health concerns about their inherited risk for specific diseases should follow up with a healthcare professional for further testing.

 Genetic counseling is a rewarding career in STEM (science, technology, engineering, math).
 Professionals in this field divide their time between interacting with patients, communicating with laboratories, and advocating on behalf of their patients in various settings.
 Typical work environments include hospitals and clinics, laboratories, colleges and universities, and private practices.
-In fact, the BLS shows the nation’s top three employers of genetic counselors are general medical and surgical hospitals, offices of physicians, and medical and diagnostic laboratories (BLS 2022).
+In fact, the BLS shows the nation’s top three employers of genetic counselors are general medical and surgical hospitals, offices of physicians, and outpatient care centers (BLS May 2023).

 Many genetic counselors partake in breakthrough research in genetics, which makes it an ideal career option for those wanting to contribute their scientific and social talents to the world.
 Most genetic counselors hold bachelor’s degrees in biology, social science, or a related field, pursuing master’s degrees in genetic counseling.
 Certification through the American Board of Genetic Counseling (ABGC) is available and is required by some hospitals and clinics.